martinhbramwell/gspread_HelloOAuthWorld/README.md

 <a name="request_authorization.py"/>
-### request_authorization
+##### request_authorization.py
 The included program [request_authorization.py](http://goo.gl/MiqfQ4) works in accordance with this sequence :
 <p align="center">
   <img src="http://i.imgur.com/zGuwWFZ.png" alt="http://imgur.com/delete/CurGk13H48bjiMf"/>
 </p>

-It connects to Google and obtains a URL and authorization code for accessing a thrid-party's Google Sheets, then prepares an email and sends it to any individual recipient you indicate.
-The text of the email explains to the recipient the purpose of the authorization code and provides a hyperlink to the authorization page.
-Your user simply has to copy and paste the provided code into the field presented at that URL, and then consent to the indicated access permissions on Google Sheets.
+It connects to Google and obtains a URL and authorization code for accessing a thrid-party's Google Sheets, then prepares an email and sends it to that individual.
+The text of the email explains to them the purpose of the authorization code and provides a hyperlink to the authorization page.
+They simply have to copy and paste the provided code into the field presented at that URL, and then consent to the indicated access permissions on Google Sheets.

-Meanwhile, from the moment it sends the email, [request_authorization.py](http://goo.gl/MiqfQ4) sits in a slow loop waiting for 30 minutes, for the user to react.
-If your user does indeed authorize you, [request_authorization.py](http://goo.gl/MiqfQ4) will prompt you to enter the URL of one of your user's Google Sheets workbooks, then writes two files to disk: a new credentials file called *"creds_oa.py"*, and an executable Python script *"gspread_HelloOAuthWorld.py"*.
+Meanwhile, from the moment it sends the email, [request_authorization.py](http://goo.gl/MiqfQ4) sits in a slow loop waiting for 30 minutes, for your user to react.
+If they do indeed authorize you, [request_authorization.py](http://goo.gl/MiqfQ4) will prompt you to enter the URL of one of their Google Sheets workbooks, then writes two files to disk: a new credentials file called *"creds_oa.py"*, and an executable Python script *"gspread_HelloOAuthWorld.py"*.
 The latter uses the former and GSpread to get and display the name of the first sheet of your user's workbook.